APACTestDrive/CloudNative_AppDev/103-CICDlab.md

   ![](images/101.png)

-- Click on the Deploy Configuration tab and wait till you see the *Last deployment succeeded* message in the *cafesupremo* configuration tile.
+- Click on the Deploy Configuration tab and wait till you see the *Last deployment succeeded* message in the **cafesupremo** configuration tile.
 Reload page if you don't see any dates.

   ![](images/102.png)

-- Let's verify your changes to see if the JET UI frontend is able to call the APIs in the RewardService backend.
+- Let's verify your changes to see if the JET UI frontend is able to call the APIs in the Reward Service backend.
 Enter

-  http:`<JCS IP address>`/cafesupremo in your browser replacing the JCS IP address with your JCS instance
+  http:`<JCS IP address>`/cafesupremo in your browser replacing the `<JCS IP address>` with the IP address of your newly provisioned JCS instance

-  Don't forget to open this in a the Developer Tools mode for a mobile device
+  Don't forget to open this in the Developer Tools mode for a Mobile Device

   ![](images/77.png)